thrushlang/thrushc/COMMANDS.md

 • --clean-objects Clean the compiler folder containing emitted object files.

 • --no-obfuscate-archive-names Stop generating name obfuscation for each file; this does not apply to the final build.
+• --no-obfuscate-ir Stop generating name obfuscation in the emitted IR code.
 ```